dpak11/tokeniser/README.md

 ````

-4) **Read a Signed Token from Authorisation Header:**
+4. **Read a Signed Token from Authorisation Header:**

-If you choose to transmit signed token via Header, you MUST include the `request` parameter.
+If you want to read signed token from Header, you MUST include the `request` parameter.
 (`tokenKey` parameter is not required in this case)